Managing secrets

 known_hosts: <paste-contents-of-known_hosts.txt>

-As indicated, replace the three lines at the end with the content of your three txt files created in the previous steps.
+As indicated, replace the three lines at the end with the content of your three text files created in the previous steps.

 oc apply -f secret.yaml

-6. Once the secret is submitted, the Dev Spaces workspace will prompt you to reload itself.
-Once that has finished, you can check if your secret was made available using the Terminal again.
+6. After the secret is submitted, the Dev Spaces workspace editor prompts you to reload.
+After it finishes reloading, you can check if your secret is available using the VS Code terminal again.

 ll ~/.ssh